 The report of the directors to shareholders on compliance with the Code is contained within the Annual Report and Financial Statements sent to shareholders each year.

-The Board currently comprises nine members, being the non-executive Chairman, Mr Ron Mackintosh, three executive directors and five non-executive directors:
+The Board currently comprises eight members, being the non-executive Chairman, Mr Ron Mackintosh, three executive directors and four non-executive directors:

 - Mr Joep van Beurden, Chief Executive Officer

 - Mr Ron Mackintosh, Chairman, a non-executive director since May 2004

 - Mr Walker Boyd, Senior Independent Director, a non-executive director since December 2013.

 - Ms Teresa Vega, a non-executive director since October 2010

 - Dr Levy Gerzberg, a non-executive director since August 2011

 - Mr Chris Stone, a non-executive director since July 2012